Relief printing - Still Life drawings - fruit and vegetable drawings by Anna Curtis.

 It’s a complex process involving many skills, including drawing, carving and printing.
 There is also the added element of having to plan for the image printing in reverse to the carved image on the linoblock.
 Lots to think about!

-It takes a great deal of concentration to create a reduction linoprint, and as I am literally destroying the lino as I go, there is no turning back once it is complete".
+linoprint, and as I am literally destroying the lino as I go, there is

-Meticulous in her working methods and planning, it is only to be expected that the work space of this brilliant printmaker would be highly organised.
+Meticulous in her working methods and planning, it is only to be

-Anna’s efficient studio is only a few steps from her beloved garden, or the kitchen in which she creates culinary delights, cooking with spices, vegetables and herbs, still alive when they go into the pot!
+with spices, vegetables and herbs, still alive when they go into the

 So it is that drawings of vegetables quickly find a home with still life drawings of ginger pots, flower drawings and garden sketches.